What We Can Do to Honor Those That Have Passed - The Yeshiva World

 This is particularly true for the generation of children who will now grow to adulthood without a parent.
 As the death toll grows, young people all over the United States have begun to lose their mothers and fathers.
 For most of us this crisis will come and go, but for these people the trauma of the pandemic will remain freshly painful for the rest of their lives.

-For readers who are looking for a way to make the world a brighter place during this dark time, a fund has been opened to support families in New York & New Jersey orphaned by COVID-19.
+For readers who are looking for a way to make the world a brighter place during this dark time, a fund has been opened to support families orphaned by COVID-19.
 The fund is backed by various reputable rabbis, and helps cover the rent & basic needs of those who have lost a parent to the virus.

 It has been a sobering week, as readers around the world read the obituaries of those who have been taken too soon.
 Though we long to honor them after their passing, the deceased will not gain from their picture being shared or their story being forwarded.
 If they were here to speak today they would almost certainly beseech us all to help their families survive in their absence.